iamthechad/javadoc2dash/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Javadoc2Dash - Build Dash docsets from Javadoc
+# Doc2Dash - Build Dash docsets from Javadoc (or any HTML)

 This project is based off of https://github.com/Kapeli/javadocset.
 This is a Java-based solution so that Dash docsets can be easily created from many environments, not just those that run OS X.

-There are three ways to create Dash-compatible docsets from Javadoc using this project:
+There are three ways to create Dash-compatible docsets from Javadoc, or just about any other HTML documentation) using this project:

 1. Use the Gradle plugin
 1. Use the API